-S-1 Optional depreciation: If you claimed optional depreciation in prior years on certain property acquired from January 1, 1964, through December 31, 1968, include on this line any federal gain on the disposition of qualified property that was included in federal taxable income.
-The adjustment for New York State gain or loss on qualified New York State property is made on line 23.
+- S-1 Optional depreciation: If you claimed optional depreciation in prior years on certain property acquired from January 1, 1964, through December 31, 1968, include on this line any federal gain on the disposition of qualified property that was included in federal taxable income.
+Make the adjustment for New York State gain or loss on qualified New York State property on line 23.
 See additional instructions for line 8, A-1.
-Attach Form CT-324.

-S-2 Receipts from the operation of school buses: Include all receipts from the transportation of pupils, teachers and others acting in a supervisory capacity to and from school or school activities, less any deductions allowed in computing federal taxable income that are directly or indirectly attributable to those receipts.

-S-3 Include any refund or credit of a tax imposed under Article 9-A or Article 32 of the Tax Law, for which no exclusion or deduction was allowed in determining the taxpayer's entire net income for any prior year, or any refund or credit of a tax imposed under Article 9, sections 183, 183-a, 184, or 184-a of the Tax Law.
+Attach Form CT-324, Schedule of Optional Depreciation and Qualified New York Property. - S-2 Receipts from the operation of school buses: Include all receipts from the transportation of pupils, teachers, and others acting in a supervisory capacity to and from school or school activities, minus any deductions allowed in computing federal taxable income that are directly or indirectly attributable to those receipts. - S-3 Include any refund or credit of a tax imposed under Article 9-A or Article 32 of the Tax Law, for which no exclusion or deduction was allowed in determining the taxpayer's entire net income for any prior year, or any refund or credit of a tax imposed under Article 9, sections 183, 183-a, 184, or 184-a of the Tax Law.
 Do not include on this line any refund or credit of tax that was used to offset an addition of tax on line 6.
-Do not include any refund or credit of New York City taxes.

-S-4 Include the amount of wages disallowed in the computation of your federal taxable income because you claimed a federal jobs credit.
-Attach a copy of federal Form 5884.

-S-5 If your corporation has a safe harbor lease, include the following items:

-- Any amount included in your federal taxable income solely as a result of an election made under IRC section 168(f)(8) as it was in effect on December 31, 1983. - Any amount you could have excluded from federal taxable income if you had not made the election provided for in IRC section 168(f)(8) as it was in effect on December 31, 1983.
+Do not include any refund or credit of New York City taxes. - S-4 Include the amount of wages disallowed under IRC section 280C in the computation of your federal taxable income because you claimed a federal credit.
+Attach a copy of the appropriate federal credit form. - S-5 If your corporation has a safe harbor lease, include the following items: - Any amount included in your federal taxable income solely as a result of an election made under IRC section 168(f)(8) as it was in effect on December 31, 1983. - Any amount you could have excluded from federal taxable income if you had not made the election provided for in IRC section 168(f)(8) as it was in effect on December 31, 1983.